 Reptile surveys are often required as a planning condition when a site provides suitable habitats for reptiles.
 There are six species of reptile which are legally protected in the UK.
 These includes three species of snake: adder, smooth snake and grass snake, and three species of lizard: common lizard, sand lizard and slow worm.
 Of these, adders, grass snakes, common lizards and slow worms are relatively common, while smooth snakes and sand lizards are very rare, found only in localised populations in the south of the UK.

 The suitability of a site for reptiles is initially assessed by a walkover survey.
 This is often carried out as part of a Preliminary Ecological Appraisal.
 If a site is deemed to provide suitable habitat for reptiles, a reptile presence/absence survey is recommended.

-A reptile presence/absence survey consists of two main techniques: the use of artificial refugia and a visual search.
+A reptile presence/absence survey consists of two main techniques: the use of artificial refugia - whereby metal sheets and felt mats are placed on the site and then periodically checked - and a visual search.
 The optimal time to survey for reptiles is in spring and autumn.
 Reptile surveys cannot be carried out between November and February, when reptiles are hibernating.

 The reptile survey is accompanied by a desk based study, whereby local record centres, reptile groups and web based sources are consulted as to any pre-existing records regarding reptile activity.

-If reptiles are found to be present on a site, our ecologists are able to suggest appropriate mitigation recommendations to ensure that a proposed development has no negative impact upon reptile populations, ensuring that the required planning consent is achieved.
+If reptiles are found to be present on a site, our ecologists are able to suggest appropriate mitigation recommendations to prevent any negative impact upon reptile populations, ensuring that the required planning consent is achieved.